-286 feet tall and a 23.7' diameter dbh trunk ...
-28,619 ft cubic feet (2014)
+286 feet tall ...
+23.7' diameter dbh trunk ...
+28,619 ft cu. ft. ...
+(2014)

-This is not the "3rd widest" or "3rd largest" in case you read that somewhere, but its still a grand old beauty of the redwood parks.
-There were at least 4 older discoveries that were wider, including Del Norte Titan 23.7', Godwood Creek Giant 24.5', Lost Monarch 25.5' / 26.0' and Arco Giant 24.4'.
-With new 2013 - 2015 discoveries and measurements, the Big Redwood of Prairie Creek is surpassed by no less than seven others for average trunk width.
-But just stop by and take a walk.
-Its huge ... you will enyoy it a lot.
+This is not the 3rd widest or 3rd largest in case you read that at a Facebook page affiliated with the redwood parks.
+There were at least 18 coast redwoods that are as wide or wider including Del Norte Titan 23.7', Godwood Creek Giant 24.5', Lost Monarch 25.5' / 26.0' and Arco Giant 24.4'.
+With new 2013 - 2017 discoveries, the Big redwood of is surpassed by many others.
+But stop by and take a walk.
+Its huge ... you will enjoy it.

-The big redwood appears to be a curly redwood judging from a large piece of stem that fell down near it.
+This Big Tree appears to be curly redwood from a large piece of stem that fell down.
 Curly redwood is not rare, but not common.
-If you walk to it from the parking area, look for what has the appearance of a fallen log about shoulder height.
+If you walk from the parking area, look for what has the appearance of a fallen log about shoulder height.
 Check out the pattern and grain of the exposed wood.
 There are epiphytes growing on it including evergreen huckleberry.
 Some redwoods like this are nature's orchards for wildlife.

 North of this big redwood is one of the tallest Coast Redwoods in the park, although you may not be able to tell.
 But you may catch a glimpse of an unusual trunk that Dr. Steve Sillett of HSU was shown circling in a National Geographic / Nat Geo Discovery Channel video.